kiboschool/course-pm-and-design/src/lessons/ui-design-basics/wrap-up.md

 ## Assignment

-After completing this lesson, you should:
+After finishing this lesson, you should:
-- Finish working on the [Final Project Milestone 1: Concept Testing](/concept-testing.html)
+- Complete **Part 2** of the [Final Project Milestone 1: Concept Testing](/concept-testing.html) and conduct concept tests
-- Then, if time permits, begin working on design replication
+- Complete **Part 3** of the [Final Project Milestone 1: Concept Testing](/concept-testing.html) and write and submit a concept test report